Bischoff/wozmania/docs/usage.md

 - a 64 bits ARM processor
 - at least 1 MB RAM
 - at least 2 MB disk space
-- an ANSI terminal with at least 26 rows and 80 columns.
+- an ANSI terminal with at least 26 rows and 80 columns
+- if you want to use the GUI, a X-Window display.

 #### Instructions